instaclustr/terraform-provider-instaclustr/docs/data-sources/cassandra_cluster_v2_instance.md

 - **region** (String) Region of the Data Centre.
 - **replication_factor** (Number) Number of racks to use when allocating nodes.
 - **status** (String) Status of the Data Centre.
-- **tags** (Block List) List of tags to apply to the Data Centre.
+- **tag** (Block List) List of tags to apply to the Data Centre.
 Tags are metadata labels which  allow you to identify, categorize and filter clusters.
-This can be useful for grouping together clusters into applications, environments, or any category that you require. (see [below for nested schema](#nestedblock--data_centre--tags))
+This can be useful for grouping together clusters into applications, environments, or any category that you require. (see [below for nested schema](#nestedblock--data_centre--tag))

 <a id="nestedblock--data_centre--aws_settings"></a>
 ### Nested Schema for `data_centre.aws_settings`